sgoudham/git-view/README.md

                              [default: default remote]
     -b, --branch <name>      The branch to view git repository on [default: current branch]
+    -i, --issue <number>     The issue number to view on the git repository [default: open issue from current branch]
     -c, --commit <hash>      The commit to view git repository on [default: current commit]
+    -p, --path <path>        The directory/file to view on the git repository [default: current working directory]
-    -s, --suffix <suffix>    A suffix to append onto the git repository URL -i, --issue <issue>      The issue number to view [default: open issue from remote branch]
-    -p, --print              Don't open browser and print the URL -h, --help               Print help information
+    -s, --suffix <suffix>    A suffix to append onto the base git repository URL --print              Don't open browser and print the URL -h, --help               Print help information
     -V, --version            Print version information
 ```